Secret Server Performance and Sizing Guide

 Component Roles

-- Application servers (web nodes): Handled UI and API requests, orchestrated workflows, and published tasks to RabbitMQ.
+- Application servers (web nodes): Handle UI/API requests, orchestrate workflows, and publish tasks to RabbitMQ.

-- Distributed Engines (DEs): Consumed tasks from RabbitMQ and executed operations like discovery, heartbeats, remote password changing (RPC), and proxying.
+- Distributed engines (DEs): Consume tasks from RabbitMQ and execute operations like discovery, heartbeats, Remote Password Changes (RPC), and proxying.

-- Database server: Stored all Secret Server data where performance is critical.
+- Database servers: Store all Secret Server data; performance is critical.

-- RabbitMQ: Message queue facilitated asynchronous task processing between web nodes and DEs.
+- RabbitMQ: Message queue facilitating asynchronous task processing between web nodes and DEs.

 General Recommendations

-We implemented N + 1 redundancy for all critical components (web nodes, DEs per site, database, and RabbitMQ) that ensured high availability and minimized downtime.
+Redundancy: Implement N+1 redundancy for all critical components (web nodes, DEs per site, Database, RabbitMQ) to ensure high availability and minimize downtime.

-- Deployed at least two DEs per site for high availability.
+- Deploy at least two DEs per site for high availability.

-The database is often a key performance influence.
+Database performance: The database is often a key performance influencer.
 Ensure adequate CPU, RAM, and high IOPS.
 Address database performance before extensively scaling web or DE tiers.
 Ensure dedicated database resources to avoid contention.

 Environmental and Compliance Considerations

 Environments with stringent auditing, extensive SIEM integration, or data-at-rest encryption may introduce performance overhead.
-Apply a compliance overhead buffer (for instance, +10–15% of resource calculations) in such scenarios.
+Apply a compliance overhead buffer (for example, +10–15% to resource calculations) in such scenarios.

 Workload-Specific Sizing Guidance